USDA FoodKeeper – Cold Storage Guidelines

-"According to CDC guidelines, Stilton cheese should be stored in the refrigerator at 40°F or below and consumed within 1-2 weeks of opening to ensure food safety."
+"According to FDA guidelines, Stilton Cheese should be stored in the refrigerator at 40°F or below and consumed within 1-2 weeks of opening to maintain quality and safety."

 Fridge